Whether it is an LL.M. or Master's degree, fully residential, limited residential, or online program - UNH Law has the program for you.

 UNH Law has a long-standing global reputation for teaching legal professionals in an academically rigorous, supportive and collaborative learning environment in which students have personal day-to-day interactions with faculty and other students.

-These programs, housed in the Franklin Pierce Center for Intellectual Property, offer students some of the most extensive collections of IP courses in the country.
+Our residential graduate law programs, housed in the Franklin Pierce Center for Intellectual Property, offer students some of the most extensive collections of intellectual property courses in the country.

-This option allows for a student to experience a shorter stay in the U.S. and still complete a degree with an individualized schedule.
+This option allows students to experience a shorter stay in the U.S. and still complete a full degree with an individualized schedule.
 Students have the opportunity to live and learn in the U.S. for one semester and lower their living expenses substantially by returning home to complete the degree.

-Faculty for the online programs include many of the high caliber faculty who have taught in the residential program for years and expert adjunct faculty from around the country.
+Faculty for the online programs include many of the high caliber faculty who have taught in the residential program for years and expert adjunct faculty from around the country who are skilled practitioners in their respective fields.